 Dual career services for non-academic employment and academic employment at other universities

 The Associate Vice Provost for the Faculty can provide job search guidance and referrals to job networking contacts.
 The campus provides access to employment opportunities at local colleges and universities through its partnership with the Northern California Higher Education Recruitment Consortium, a searchable web resource for higher education that provides both academic and administrative job listings for colleges and universities throughout Northern California.

 Information regarding academic degree programs at Berkeley

 In some cases, the partner may be interested in and qualified for admission to a graduate, professional or undergraduate degree program.
 The Associate Vice Provost for the Faculty will provide information and assistance in coordination with the appropriate campus offices.
 The Associate Vice Provost for the Faculty can provide general information about the admissions process, but has no influence on admissions decisions.
-A candidate’s application for admission will be reviewed like any other, through the appropriate department, school or undergraduate admissions process.
+A candidate’s application for admission will be reviewed like any other, through the appropriate department, school, or undergraduate admissions process.

 In order to be eligible for partner hiring consideration, one member of the couple must have an appointment or an offer in a ladder-rank faculty position.
 Assistance is available to a partner in a committed relationship without regard to either marital or registered domestic partnership status.